Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec02.md

 Convolution networks are augmented with *dense* layers to get the output, to learn from the feature maps.

+The vanishing gradient problem in deeper networks has been solved using **skip connections** wherein the features from the earlier layers are concatenated with the deeper ones to allow passage of information.
+This way, we provide the network with the original input allowing it to learn the smaller fluctuations in the input (rather than focusing on learning the input itself).

 In summary, the key operations in convolutional layers are

 ```Input image -> Convlution -> Non-linearity -> Spatial Pooling -> Feature Maps```